sunlijie-msu/Auto-wrap/README.md

 ## Usage

 1. **Open Your ENSDF Dataset File:**
-   Ensure that each comment line in your file starts with a fixed 9-character prefix formatted as follows:
+   Ensure that each comment line in your file starts with the fixed 9-character prefix as described above.
-   - **Column 1:** space
-   - **Columns 2–4:** Nuclide identifier (e.g., "35P")
-   - **Column 5:** space
-   - **Column 6:** space
-   - **Column 7:** record type (e.g., "c")
-   - **Columns 8–9:** spaces
-   The comment text begins at column 10.

 2. **Wrap the Text:**
    - Run the command **"ENSDF: Wrap Text to 80 Columns"** to wrap all text in the file.
    - Run the command **"ENSDF: Wrap Text to 80 Columns (selected)"** to wrap only the selected text.
    - **Using the Status Bar:**
-     A status-bar item labeled **"Wrap ENSDF"** appears at the left of the status bar.
+     A status-bar item labeled **"Wrap ENSDF"** appears at the left side of the status bar.
 Clicking it will run the wrapping command.
 If no text is selected, it wraps the entire file; if text is selected, it wraps just the selection.

 3. **Toggle Auto Wrap:**
    - Run the command **"Toggle Auto Wrap ENSDF"** to enable or disable auto-wrap while typing.